darwincereska/playlistty/README.md

 ## How It Works

-1. Choose source service (Spotify/YouTube)
+1. Choose source service (Spotify/YouTube Music)
 2. Select source playlist
 3. Choose destination service
 4. Create new playlist or select existing one